Mount Garnet, Queensland: History

 Mount Garnet is situated on the traditional lands of the Mbarbaram peoples.

 Warungu (also known as Warrungu, Warrongo, and Waroongoo) is an Australian Aboriginal language in North Queensland.
 The language region includes areas from the Upper Herbert River to Mount Garnet.

 Mount Garnet was built as a mining community in the 19th century and several minerals can be found in the area, including tin, copper, zinc and garnet.
 Garnet Hill is situated a few hundred metres from the state school, was a main vein of tin and garnet in the late 19th century.
 Open mine shafts still litter the hill only covered with sheets of tin.

 In 1882, Albert Vollenweider discovered copper (and garnet) in the area formerly known as Mullaburra Station.
 He mined the copper in a small-scale operation but he later sold his lease to John Moffat in 1898.
 By 1899 Mt Garnet Freehold Copper and Silver Mining Company was producing high grade copper oxide.
 The township was surveyed and buildings sprang up making the township the second-largest inland town (Charters Towers being the largest).
 By 1906 the company was in financial difficulty and closed.
 People were moving away for work, buildings were being moved to other mining towns until the mining of the rich veins of tin, which was first discovered in 1901, started to take off.
 The town began to flourish again.

 Mount Garnet Post Office opened on 25 July 1899 (a receiving office had been open from 1897).

 Mount Garnett Provisional School opened on 22 January 1901.
-Around 1901-1902, it became Mount Garnett State School.
+Around 1901–1902, it became Mount Garnett State School.

 Mount Garnet Methodist Church was built in 1902.
 It was built from timber at a cost of £100.
 It could seat 90 people.
-In 1977, it was became Mount Garnet Uniting Church.
+In 1977, it became Mount Garnet Uniting Church.
 It is now closed.
 It was at 3 Silver Street (17.675468°S 145.1112°E).

-Nymbool Provisional School opened on 1905 and closed on 1930.
+Nymbool Provisional School opened in 1905 and closed in 1930.

 Tin became the important mineral for the town.
 In 1928, a coal-fired dredge was built but didn't prove to be so successful losing more ore it retrieved.
 Eventually it sank in a flood.
 It was later refloated and adapted but eventually abandoned.
 In 1938 Tableland Tin Dredging N.L. established a new electrically driven dredge, Nanyeta, later to be replaced by Nanyeta II.
 By the early 1950s another dredge owned by Ravenshoe Tin Dredging was in operation.
 Tin carried the town until 1986 when the price dropped forcing many families to move away.